StateLibraryofOhio/slo_dpla_postprocessing/README.md

     Disallow: /digital/collection/p16007coll33/search/

 The "/p16007coll33/" section of that statement is a unique identifier for a collection.
-We care about the "16007" portion of it.
-(Look for a "16###" or a "15***" number when viewing a CONTENTdm robots.txt; these will give you the numbers we want; other collections such as "p267401coll32" include the number, but it's not viable for these purposes.)
+We care about the "16007" portion of it, as that refers to the CONTENTdm server ID.
+(Look for a "16###" or a "15***" number when viewing a CONTENTdm robots.txt; these will give you the numbers we want; other collections such as "p267401coll32" include a number, but it's not viable for these purposes.)

 Using that 16007, construct a URL similar to:   http://server16007.contentdm.oclc.org/cgi-bin/getdesc.exe?CISOOP=desc&CISOROOT=/p16007coll33